abm17/l9_test/README.md

  - -**include_ipv6** - comma separated list of IPv6 addresses/CIDR blocks to be permitted in the filter.
 A value of -1 will skip the check for permission/restriction of IPv6 addresses
  - -**exclude_ipv6** - comma separated list of IPv6 addresses/CIDR blocks to be restricted in the filter.
  - -**include_protocol** - comma separated list of permitted protocols.
 A value of -1 will skip this check.
-- -**exclude_protocol** - comma separated list of permitted protocols.
+- -**exclude_protocol** - comma separated list of restricted protocols.
 A value of -1 will skip this check.

 ## Example Usage